masaaki-avnturle/tuplenetwork/README.md

 <body>
 <p>These pdf are explained with zeta function of global manifold, with global deprivate and integral manifold.</p>
+<p>These pdf explain with being built of mistrious transport machine.</p>

 <p>Quantum computer mechanism, Jones manifold of secret data,</p>